dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 1. Repeat the process for each account where you want Google SSO enabled.
 </div>

-If the Google Workspace is no longer linked (e.g. the access token is revoked), you can re-link the Workspace using the "Re-connect" button.
+If the Google Workspace is no longer linked (e.g. the access token is revoked), you can re-link the Workspace using the **Re-connect** button.

 ## Unlinking a Google Workspace from a DNSimple account